Wheldrake: Education

-Wheldrake with Thorganby C of E (Aided) Primary School caters for children up to the age of 11.
+Wheldrake with Thorganby Church of England (Aided) Primary School caters for children up to the age of 11.
 The school moved to its present location on North Lane in 1973 from White Rose House, which can be found next door to the Church on Main Street.
 The school has recently constructed an extension as the catchment area has seen an increase in the number of younger children and the original building became too small.
 Older pupils usually attend Fulford School in York.